 The Emergence And Importance Of The ‘Lone Wolf’ Phenomenon

 In pre-pandemic times, many workers worked in teams in open offices.
 Solitude was outdated.
 Individual geniuses were out.
 Teamwork was in.
 However, the pandemic changed all that.
 The pandemic came and attached importance to the emergence of the ‘lone wolf’ (working alone) phenomenon.
 In essence, the pandemic gave the individual worker a platform to exercise freedom in work initiatives.

 Thus, being a lone wolf is a useful state of being that can boost the individual worker’s performance.
-Therefore, most companies want to keep people who can work alone effectively and take responsibility for mistakes.
+Therefore, most companies want to keep people who can work alone effectively and take responsibility for their mistakes.
 And let go of team players who can’t function independently.

 Prospects Of Individual Workers Post-Pandemic Workplace

 Before the pandemic, working from home was unrealistic for many companies.
 Now, today’s technology makes it easier to do the transition.
 Notwithstanding every business is unique.
 So, prior to a decision, it’s crucial to evaluate the benefits and problems as they apply to your specific business.
 The fact is that the COVID-19 pandemic has brought work from home to the forefront of employees’ interest.
 Therefore a good idea to decide if it’s realistic for your business post-pandemic.

 The coronavirus pandemic has disrupted work, lives, jobs, and relationships.
 Yet, companies are fighting back against the virus by choosing innovative ways to run businesses.
 And globally, companies have embraced work from home as a permanent solution for their employees’ post-pandemic.

-Finally, work from home is not only here to stay but also getting more popular than ever.
+Finally, working from home is not only here to stay but also getting more popular than ever.
 This is what most people want to do.
 And the good news is that technology is there to help them do it effectively and efficiently.
 To sum up, working from home has shown how individual workers effectively replace teamwork.
 Also perhaps,

 “Sometimes, “collaboration” is just another word for shared incompetence”Jennifer Dziura, Founder of GetBullish and the Bullish Conference